iankronquist/rustyvisor/README.md

 uefi environment.
 After running the driver UEFI will be running inside a VM as a guest and the host operating system will be RustyVisor!

-This project formerly attempted to do something similar via a Linux kernel module, but that approach has been set aside for now.
+There is also some work in progress code in the linux/ directory which builds the hypervisor as a Linux Kernel module.

 This code is relatively exploratory, and a work in progress, so please excuse the state of the code and this rough excuse for documentation.

-## Getting Started
+## Building the Hypervisor as a UEFI Runtime Service

-To build, you will need a nightly rust and a version of clang which supports cross compiling with the `x86_64-unknown-windows` target.
+To build the hypervisor asa uefi application, you will need a nightly rust and a version of clang which supports cross compiling with the `x86_64-unknown-windows` target and the tool llvm-lib, included with LLVM.
 The clang included with most Linux distributions should work.
 OS X users may have to install a version of clang from homebrew, as I don't believe that the version which ships with xcode doesn't support cross compiling PE binaries.
 Windows users are encouraged to use the Windows Subsystem for Linux, possibly with an Ubuntu distribution.

 First, install the necessary rust dependencies with rustup:
 ```